throwaway-lamden/rubixdao/documentation/vault.md

 cdp['current_value'] = 0
 vaults['oracle'] = 'oracle'  # the contract will pull all price data from 'oracle'.
-Please change this prior to deployment vaults['stability_rate'] = 1.1 # dummy for testing add_vault(collateral_type='currency', # TAU
+Please change this prior to deployment vaults['stability_rate'] = 1.1 # dummy for testing

+# TODO: Update this to the new method
+add_vault(collateral_type='currency', # TAU
               collateral_amount=1.5, # you need $1.5 of TAU for every $1 of DAI minted
               max_minted=100000, # only 100000 DAI can ever be minted